AN AERIAL AQUATIC ADVENTURE!

 Madison Weatly will demonstrate the Defy Jetdeck in the Aqua Drome.
 The Jetdeck is attached to a person’s feet and then thrusted into the air by the power from a personal watercraft.
 Weatly has been flying on the Jetdeck for three years.

-The Freedom Flier, a Jetovator with a chair that allows those with disabilities to fly, will also be displayed at the shows.
+The Freedom Flier, a Jetovator with a chair that allows those with disabilities to fly, can also be displayed.